shu4dev/DCVLR/README.md

 This verifies that your data is organized correctly and shows how many images were found in each dataset.

 ## Usage

+> **💡 TIP:** The pipeline automatically resumes from the last completed stage if interrupted!
+> Just rerun your command - no extra flags needed.
+[Learn more ↓](#-automatic-resume-behavior)

 ### 1. End-to-end CLI

 **Process all images**: